 Reference Values Describes reference intervals and additional information for interpretation of test results.
 May include intervals based on age and sex when appropriate.
 Intervals are Mayo-derived, unless otherwise designated.
 If an interpretive report is provided, the reference value field will state this.

-Red blood cells (RBCs), white blood cells (WBCs), renal tubular epithelial (RTE) cells, casts, squamous cells, parasites, fat, bacteria, and pathologic crystals are reported.
+RBCs, WBCs, renal tubular epithelial (RTE) cells, casts, squamous cells, parasites, fat, bacteria, and pathologic crystals are reported.
 RBCs are almost always indicative of glomerulonephritis.
 WBC casts are typically an indication of acute interstitial nephritis or pyelonephritis, but can also be seen in glomerulonephritides because there is often a component of accompanying interstitial nephritis.
 Fatty casts and free fat are often seen in patients with nephrotic syndrome or other glomerular diseases associated with significant proteinuria.
 Granular casts are observed in a number of disorders and are thought to be formed from partially degraded cellular casts, or are protein-derived casts.
 Hyaline casts are not thought to be indicative of any disease process, but increased numbers may be seen in concentrated urine specimens.
 Waxy casts and broad casts are most often observed in advanced renal failure.
 Increased numbers of RTE cells are indicators of renal tubular injury.
 Increased numbers of RTE cells may be caused by drugs with renal tubular toxicity (eg, cyclosporine A, aminoglycosides, cisplatin, radiocontrast media, acetaminophen overdose), interstitial nephritis, hypotension (surgical, sepsis, obstetric complications), and heme pigments from hemoglobinuria or myoglobinuria from rhabdomyolysis (eg, alcoholism, heat stroke, seizures, sickle cell trait).
 Newborns often shed RTE cells in their urine.

 Urine pH is affected by diet, medications, systemic acid-base disturbances, and renal tubular function. pH may affect urinary stone formation.
 For example, urine pH <6.0 may help reduce the tendency for calcium phosphate stones and pH >6.0 may reduce the tendency for uric acid stone formation.

-Produced during metabolism of fat.
+Ketones are produced during metabolism of fat.
 Increased ketones may occur during physiological stress conditions such as fasting, pregnancy, strenuous exercise, and frequent vomiting.
 Ketones may appear in the urine in large amounts, before serum ketone is elevated, under the following conditions:

-- diabetic individuals who are unable to efficiently utilize glucose due to a lack of insulin
+-Diabetic individuals who are unable to efficiently utilize glucose due to a lack of insulin

-- individuals with other abnormalities of carbohydrate or lipid metabolism
+-Individuals with other abnormalities of carbohydrate or lipid metabolism

 Bilirubinuria is an indicator of liver disease and biliary tract obstruction.

 Hemoglobinuria is an indicator of intravascular hemolysis.
 The test is equally sensitive to myoglobin as to hemoglobin (Hgb).
 The presence of Hgb, in the absence of RBCs, is consistent with intravascular hemolysis.
 RBCs may be missed if lysis occurred prior to analysis; the absence of RBCs should be confirmed by examining a fresh specimen.
-The presence of myoglobin may be confirmed by MYOU/9274 Myoglobin, Urine.
+The presence of myoglobin may be confirmed by MYOU / Myoglobin, Urine.